The best irons for seniors offer several qualities including long-distance, increased swing speed, and the ability to control shots.

 Why are senior golf irons expensive?

 An iron set for seniors can be expensive if you choose a large, brand-new set from one of the top companies on the market.
-Companies like TaylorMade, Callaway, Cobra, and Titleist offer exciting iron sets that create more distance, control, and accuracy.
+Such companies as TaylorMade, Callaway, Cobra, and Titleist offers exciting iron sets that create more distance, control, and accuracy.

 These characteristics are everything a senior golfer needs to prevent age-related decline in their game.
 For golfers who love a graphite shaft in their iron, the price may be higher over stainless steel, but that extra swing speed is worth the additional cost.